Xethron/migrations-generator/README.md

 Changelog for Laravel Migrations Generator

+### 16 May: v1.2.0
+* Now fully supports for enum fields
+* Add support for bit fields as Boolean (Laravel Migration Limitation)

 ### 10 May: v1.1.1
 * Fix crash when migrating tables that use enum
 * Added Tests